kuzzleio/kuzzle/doc/2/framework/classes/backend-controller/properties/index.md

 # BackendController

-The `BackendController` class handle an application controllers.
+The `BackendController` class handles an API controller.

 It is accessible from the [Backend.controller](/core/2/framework/classes/backend/properties#controller) property.